DataScientest-Studio/Aerobot/README.md

 ## ```AeroBOT.py``` Program
 For demonstration purposes, this program performs **inference** on the **final test set** using transformer model *11_3_3*.
-**Training** of this model takes at least an hour and exceeds the scope of a demo.
+**Training** of this model takes at least an hour on Google Colab premises and thus exceeds the scope of a demo.

 ```AeroBOT.py``` demonstrates the
 - conversion of the data from a pandas.DataFrame to a HuggingFace :hugs: dataset